 A mix of technology and economics occurred in the 1980s which saw consumers spending much more time in a world of their own at home.
 This was driven by the video recorder and cable television in the US, it sank traditional cinemas and encouraged the film industry to fight back with the multiplex.
 We became more depraved as porn moved from grubby cinemas to your living room.
 Sociologists and marketers called this phenomena cocooning.
 In reality cocooning never went away, it evolved.
-Instead of NICAM, VHS and Betamax you have DVD, DSL, Facebook and BitTorrent.
+For cocooning 2.0, instead of NICAM, VHS and Betamax you have DVD, DSL, social networks and BitTorrent.

 I think that technology has moved the unreality bubble that cocooning creates, allowing consumers to screen themselves from society interacting through the screen rather than face-to-face from the home to also on the move.
 What got me thinking about this was a conversation with my Dad.